 Useful resources and toolkits

-- Managing volunteers - the Volunteer Centre provides useful information and best practice guidelines on effectively managing volunteers.
+- Managing volunteers - the Council and local Community Volunteer Service have produced a best practice guide on managing volunteers.

 - Setting up a new organisation - Useful guidance on the Gov.uk website about how to choose the right charitable structure and model constitutions.

-- Building resilience - Charity Commission guidance - financial management and reserves - charity reserves.
+- Building resilience - Charity Commission guidance on charity reserves.

 - Disclosure and Barring (DBS) Service - The Home Office hold a directory of umbrella organisation that will deal with your DBS checks.
 Charges will vary.